 10 Alarming Signs You’re Oversharing on Social Media

-Social media is the most convenient way to stay connected with your friends and family over a long distance and meet new friends that could later become important people in your life.
+Social media is the most convenient way to stay connected with your friends and family over a long distance and meet new friends who could later become important people in your life.
 Most used by the youth, and nowadays, many minors, social media can lead to people sharing a lot of personal information that can result in threatening situations.

 10 Alarming Signs You’re Oversharing on Social Media